Trxade Group - Consensus Indicates Potential 128.3% Upside

-Trxade Group with ticker code (MEDS) have now 3 analysts in total covering the stock.
-The consensus rating is ‘Strong_Buy’.
-The range between the high target price and low target price is between 15 and 9.5 with the average target price sitting at 12.17.
-Now with the previous closing price of 5.33 this would indicate that there is a potential upside of 128.3%.
-The 50 day MA is 5.12 while the 200 day moving average is 5.74.
-The company has a market cap of $42m.
-Find out more information at: http://www.trxadegroup.com
+Trxade Group found using ticker (MEDS) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 15 and 9.5 and has a mean target at 12.17.
+With the stocks previous close at 5.33 this would indicate that there is a potential upside of 128.3%.
+The 50 day moving average now sits at 5.12 and the 200 day MA is 5.74.
+The company has a market capitalisation of $42m.
+Visit the company website at: http://www.trxadegroup.com

 Trxade Group, together with its subsidiaries, owns and operates a business-to-business (B2B) web-based marketplace focused on the pharmaceutical industry in the United States.
 It operates through Trxade; Community Specialty Pharmacy, LLC; Integra Pharma, LLC; and Other segments.
 The company operates a web based market platform that enables commerce among healthcare buyers and sellers of pharmaceuticals, accessories, and services.
 Its principal products and services include Trxade.com, a web-based pharmaceutical marketplace; InventoryRx.com, a web-based pharmaceutical exchange platform; Pharmabayonline that provides proprietary pharmaceutical data analytics and governmental reimbursement benchmarks analysis to the United States-based independent pharmacies and pharmaceutical databases; and RxGuru, an application, which offers product information.
 The company also operates a retail specialty pharmacy.
 In addition, it operates Delivmeds.com, a consumer-based app to provide delivery of pharmaceutical products; Trxademso.com to assist independent retail pharmacies on pricing, distribution, and logistics; and Bonum+, a B2B platform to purchase COVID-19 risk assessment and personal protective equipment tools.
 Trxade Group is based in Land O’Lakes, Florida.